 The project will establish a methodology to use Assisted Reproductive Technologies to intensively select for genetic improvement in dairy bulls and beef breed bulls suitable for use in the dairy herd.
 This is necessary to continue rapid genetic gain in the face of greater sexed semen usage, which will diminish the number of male dairy calf births.

 It will also test the economic feasibility of using embryos with greater than 75% beef breed genetics on dams not suitable for generating replacement heifers.
 The aim is to transform the dairy herd calf crop to a combination of high genetic merit dairy female calves and premium quality beef calves.

 There will be three complimentary studies

 This project was approved for funding in March 2021, and the National Dairy Council is also contributing to the project.

 The research study will be conducted by Dr Juan Trujillo Wurttele from Cork University Hospital.
-He is a specialist in paediatric allergies and sought support for a preliminary study to retrospectively look at data collected from three hospitals, all using different protocols to treat CMPA.
+He is a specialist in paediatric allergies and sought support for a preliminary study to retrospectively look at data collected from three hospitals (one in Cork and two in Spain – Móstoles and Zaragosa), all using different protocols to treat CMPA.

 Information on 200 patients was collected in each hospital.
 Of the entire sample, in 77% of the patients the treatment was successful, meaning that they acquired tolerance to milk.
 Successful treatment rates were 87% for the milk ladder in Cork, 61.0% for the avoidance treatment in Móstoles and 85% for the early introduction treatment in Zaragoza, showing significant differences between the avoidance treatment and the other two strategies.
 Asthma/ viral induced wheeze, allergic rhinitis and a diagnosis of other nut allergy showed a significant association with treatment success.